eight04/end2end/README.md

 -----------
 * Input[type="text"] in IE8 (Wrong line height) and Chrome (Wrong caret position).
 * Fixed navbar overflow issue?
+* Breaking point issue.
+(Some widget use min-width, some widget use max-width)

 Todos
 -----